ramma-stack/Weather-vue/README.md

 # WithWeather - Global Weather

-WeatherWorld is a web application built with Vue.js 3 and styled with Tailwind CSS that provides real-time weather information from all around the world.
+WithWeather is a web application built with Vue.js 3 and styled with Tailwind CSS that provides real-time weather information from all around the world.
 By integrating three powerful APIs - OpenWeatherMap, Mapbox, and IPGeolocation - WeatherWorld offers users a comprehensive weather dashboard to check the latest weather conditions at any location.

 ## Features